 Our one shared living biosphere is collapsing and dying.
-Continued being depends urgently upon reconnecting with nature through global embrace of an ecology ethic whose individual affirmative outcomes for natural ecosystems are sufficient in sum to sustain global nature.
+Continued being depends urgently upon reconnecting with nature through global embrace of an ecology ethic whose individual affirmative outcomes for natural ecosystems are sufficient in sum to sustain the global environment.
 A primary ethical measure of a person is the degree to which their lifestyle positively or negatively impacts nature.

 “Ecology is the meaning of life.
 Truth, justice, equity, and sustainability are the ideals whereby ecology is maintained.” – Dr. Glen Barry